-I’ve always been very attached to art since I was a child since I only ever need a pencil and paper to entertain myself.
+I’ve always been very attached to art since I was a child.
+I only ever needed a pencil and paper to entertain myself.
 I was also always very attached to photography, I believe there is something very special about making a particular moment in time eternal.
 I also think that films are a way of connecting ourselves with stories and narratives, our own, and others.

 In Brazil I worked for some years with commercial photography, where I specialized in gastronomy photography, focusing on the production of images for social media and marketing.
-Currently, in Finland, I work with the production of images, filmmaking, photographic, and illustrations.
-I believe a film, photo, or an illustration can be more than just an image.
-For images to enchant us it is necessary that they have a narrative, they have to refer to memories and sensations, they must provoke feelings.
-It is this provocation of feelings that I seek in my work.
+Currently, in Finland, I work with images, filmmaking, photography, and illustrations.
+I believe a film, photo, or illustration can be more than just an image.
+For images to enchant us they must have a narrative, they have to refer to memories and sensations, they must provoke feelings and it is this provocation that I seek in my work.